mrp4sten/Bash/2_Intermediate/IntermediateBashScripting.md

 # what is the correct port
 openssl s_client -connect 127.0.0.1:31790

-# we can copy the rsa private key
+# we can copy the rsa private key\
-# making a temp directory
-# paste the rsa private key
-# assing the correct permissions
-# and we can use it to connect using rsa private key
+# in own computer and use it like level 14
-mktemp -d
-cd /tmp/tmp.example
-nano id_rsa
+nano sshkey17.private
-chmod 600 id_rsa
-ssh -i id_rsa bandit17@localhost
+chmod 600 sshkey17.private # Permissions normally used in rsa private keys ssh -i sshkey17.private bandit17@bandit.labs.overthewire.org -p 2220

 # Now connected in bandit17
 exit